getgrav/grav-learn/pages/03.themes/06.theme-vars/docs.md

 ### site object

 An alias to the `config.site` object.
 This represents the configuration as set in the `site.yaml` file.

+### system object

+An alias to the `config.system` object.
+This represents the configuration in the main `system.yaml` file.

+### theme object

+An alias to the `config.theme` object.
+This represents the configuration for the current active theme.

 ### page object